SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Your provider will ask detailed questions about your:

 • Medicines and supplements.
-Sometimes symptoms can be side effects from medicines or supplements, so your provider will want to know about anything you take.
+Sometimes symptoms can be side effects from medicines or supplements, so your provider will want to know about everything you take.

 • Family health history.
 If a certain condition runs in your family, your provider will consider whether your symptoms are a sign of that condition.

-• Life and habits.
+• Lifestyle and habits.
 Changes or problems with your sleep, diet, exercise, work, mood, and relationships can be causes or symptoms of many conditions.
+So, to help narrow the differential diagnosis list, your provider may ask you if there have been any changes in your life.

 The second step of the differential diagnosis process is a physical exam.
 Information from an exam gives your provider more clues about your health.
 It may help rule out certain conditions or make others seem more likely.

 The third step is to put together a differential diagnosis list.
-Your provider will come up with a list of "suspects" -- the conditions that you may have based on information about your symptoms, health, and lifestyle.
+Your provider will make a list of possible conditions ("suspects") based on information about your symptoms, health, and lifestyle.

 The fourth step is to order tests.
 Tests can help confirm or rule out the conditions on your differential diagnosis list.
 The tests you have will depend on the conditions on your list.
 If your list includes a serious condition that may need urgent treatment, you'll have tests for that condition first.